-At 7PM the evening food selection is available, not noteworthy with cold cuts, sandwiches that do not seem fresh and whole fruit.
+The evening food selection is not noteworthy with cold cuts, sandwiches that don’t appear fresh and whole fruit.
 While the alcoholic drinks, including wine and liquor, may make this club lounge worthwhile, the food is not of great quality and is not good enough to be a dinner substitute.

 8. The Hotel Grande Bretagne, A Luxury Collection Hotel

 The Hotel Grande Bretagne, is a historic landmark situated in the very heart of Athens and within walking distance of the Acropolis.
 It is also part of A Luxury Collection which means you can earn and spend your Marriott Bonvoy hotel points here.

 Established in 1874, this palatial hotel offers breathtaking views of the famed Acropolis and Parthenon.
 Featuring opulent artwork and precious antiques, this hotel has hosted esteemed personalities and heads of state who have experienced the renowned Royal Suite as well as the exclusive Butler Service.